Abdullah-Arab/Abdullah-Arab/README.md

 ## 💬 Get in Touch

 I'm always open to interesting conversations and collaboration opportunities.
-Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/) or [Twitter](https://twitter.com/AbdullahArab101).
+Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/abdullah-arab-1451961b6/) or [Twitter](https://twitter.com/AbdullahArab101).

-<--- ## 📝 Blog

-I occasionally write articles on [Medium](https://medium.com/@abdullah-arab) about Software Development in general.
-Check out my latest blog posts:

-- [Article 1](https://medium.com/@your-article-1): A brief description of the article.
-- [Article 2](https://medium.com/@your-article-2): A brief description of the article.
---->
 ## 🌟 Fun Fact

 "Simplicity is the key".